Mobinapournemat/LLM-router/README.md

 python3 llm_router.py --api-key YOUR_API_KEY_HERE
 ```

 After running the agent, you will be prompted to enter your task.
-The agent will classify the task and route it to the appropriate model and return the results to you.
+The agent will classify the prompt and route it to the appropriate model and return the results to you.

 ## 🧑‍💻 Example Demos
 ### Example 1: **Farsi Input**